markchadwick/jython-sbt-plugin/README.markdown

 be in `target/test-python`.

-The paths will be managed for you, so you should be able to import JVM classes directly in your jython code.
+The paths will be managed for you, so you should be able to import JVM classes directly in your Jython code.

 Managing Dependencies
 ---------------------